JustinShawAhn/SQL50/README.md

 * Easy (Should be medium) - 1280.
 Students and Examinations
 * Medium - 570.
 Managers with at Least 5 Direct Reports
 * Medium - 1934.
 Confirmation Rate
+* Easy - 1211.
+Queries Quality and Percentage

 ### SQL 50: Baisc Join
 * Very Easy - 1378.
 Replace Employee ID With The Unique Identifier